jams2/scheme-scheme-interpreter/README.md

 -   [Essentials of Programming Languages, 3e](http://eopl3.com/) (Friedman and Wand)

-<a id="org7648fd2"></a>
+<a id="orgfd90f6b"></a>

 ## Points of interest

-<a id="org2299bb3"></a>
+<a id="orgfa60aac"></a>

-### Comparative execution time of Interpreter I and the Closure Generating Compiler
+### Comparative execution time of interpreter variations

-Evaluating the following fibonacci computation in both the first interpreter and the closure generating interpreter shows that the closure generating interpreter is indeed (by a rough measure) quicker than its counterpart; however it makes use of more memory.
+Evaluating the following fibonacci computation in both the first interpreter and the closure generating interpreter shows that the closure generating interpreter is indeed (by a rough measure) quicker than its counterpart; however, it makes use of more memory.

     (time (evaluate '((lambda (i)
     		    ((lambda (y) ((y y) i))